joeclark-phd/data-engineers-manual/manuscript/chapter06.md

 which would store a library of books and articles as well as the owner's own notes and correspondence on futuristic microfilm, allowing him to call up any file at will.
-The most fascinating feature he envisioned was that the memex would allow users would be able to define "associative trails" between documents, linking this book to that article to another conversation.
+The most fascinating feature he envisioned was that the memex would allow users to define "associative trails" between documents, linking this book to that article to the other conversation.
 These "trails" could then be shared with other memex users and linked to other trails.
 These associations might not be as complex or as immediate as human pattern recognition, but they would have one advantage over the brain: